-Table1: Comparison of gene editing tools

 CRISPR/Cas9 has emerged as the primary genome editing platform in both Bombyx mori and Morus spp., owing to its simplicity of use, high efficiency, and flexibility to many biological systems(Ma, Smagghe, & Xia, 2019).
 As the tools advance, they become more precise, allowing for multiplex gene editing and DNA-free genome alterations, which are critical for regulatory approval.

 3.Genome Editing in Bombyx mori: